-Some Pregis team members were independently going to Africa each year to help fight water insecurity .
+Some Pregis team members were independently going to Africa each year to help fight water insecurity.
 They saw firsthand the conditions that people are living in and were humbled to see how clean water, something we take for granted each day, can impact a community.
 The rest of the team at Pregis was "Inspyre-d" by their story and we put together a plan to help.
 We’re partnering with UZima, a non-profit that supplies life-changing water filters to communities that lack access to clean water.
-In 2018 Pregis is donating a portion of sales of our water-blue AirSpeed HC Inspyre packaging to UZima with a goal of changing 50,000 lives with UZima water filters.
+Pregis donates a portion of all Inspyre product sales, HC Inspyre and Inspyre Paper, to Uzima.
+To date, Pregis and our customers have provided over 50,000 people with clean drinking water.

 UZima means “full of life” in Swahili.
 It's a fitting name as UZima Clean Water Mission is a non-profit organization that helps provide access to clean water to communities across the world with a water filtration system.
 By using UZima's filters in conjunction with a two-bucket system people are able to collect contaminated water and turn it into clean, potable water.
 UZima filters are currently in use in five continents and have made a significant impact by reducing or eliminating water borne diseases, infant/elderly mortality rates and improving the overall wellness in those communities.
 When maintained properly, the filters have a 10 year life span and can have a positive impact on an entire generation!